Reading is the foundation of learning, and reading comprehension skills are the gateway to learning in school and beyond.

 If they can make the connections early on, they will be able to read more easily and with greater comprehension.

 Reading is a skill that children learn at different ages.
 Some children are interested in books and stories from an early age, while others may not show any interest in reading until later on in their lives.
-Studies have proven that early exposure to literature at an early age increases the child's motivation to learn to read and accelerates the time to learn to read.

 If your child shows an interest in books and stories, encourage them to keep developing their reading skills by providing appropriate reading materials and storybooks.